BBBrian1124/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
   * performing analysis on kickstarter data to uncover trends
   * UofT Data Analytics Course - Module 1
+## Findings
+ * Testing here is where findings would go
 ## Relevant Files
 ### This chart shows the break outcome of crowd funding campaigns in the US
   * https://github.com/BBBrian1124/kickstarter-analysis/blob/main/U.S_Outcomes_by_Category.png